FriendlyVideogamePlayer/spotify-stats/README.md

 ![](public/images/recommendations.png)

 #### Mobile view
-The mobile view has the content that is usually displayed ON the art, indtead, displayed below it since hovering on mobile devices is difficult.
+The mobile view has the content that is usually displayed ON the art, instead, displayed below it since hovering on mobile devices is difficult.

 ![](public/images/mobile-view.png)